Sharp rise in European sentiment helps stocks higher

-June 29 (Reuters) - European shares ended higher on Tuesday after data showed economic sentiment improved sharply in June, while Adidas (ADSGn.DE) lifted the German index with a share buyback plan.
+(Reuters) - European shares ended higher on Tuesday after data showed economic sentiment improved sharply in June, while Adidas lifted the German index with a share buyback plan.

 While the data did not factor in the new Delta variant of the coronavirus, the improving mood saw investors pile into sectors most likely to benefit from a recovery.

-Chemical stocks (.SX4P) rose 0.9%, while automobile (.SXAP) and financial services (.SXFP) were among the best performers.
+Chemical stocks rose 0.9%, while automobile and financial services were among the best performers.

 “Only in May 2000, at the height of the dotcom boom, did we see more positive economic sentiment than now...
 The reopening of economies is causing a synchronised boost to both production and optimism about the months ahead among industry, services and consumers,” ING analysts wrote in a note.

-German shares (.GDAXI) were the best performers, adding 0.9%.
-Adidas rose 2.5% to a record high after the sportswear maker said it will launch a new share buyback programme worth up to 550 million euros ($654 million). read more
+German shares were the best performers, adding 0.9%.
+Adidas rose 2.5% to a record high after the sportswear maker said it will launch a new share buyback programme worth up to 550 million euros ($654 million).

 Optimism around a steady economic recovery has put the European benchmark on course for its fifth straight month of gains, but it has recently struggled to break above its all-time closing high on June 16 on concerns over the Delta variant of the coronavirus.

-Travel-related European stocks (.SXTP) fell 0.2% after their worst session in more than a month, following reports of a potential ban on UK travellers in Germany.
-Spain also tightened travel rules for British tourists. read more
+Travel-related European stocks fell 0.2% after their worst session in more than a month, following reports of a potential ban on UK travellers in Germany.
+Spain also tightened travel rules for British tourists.

 “Concerns (are) growing that the race between the vaccine and the virus is being lost,” said Michael Hewson, chief market analyst at CMC Markets UK.

-Knorr Bremse (KBX.DE) fell more than 12% to the bottom of the STOXX 600, after Reuters reported the German brakes maker, along with French auto plastic suppliers Plastic Omnium (PLOF.PA) and Faurecia (EPED.PA) were interested in buying German automotive lighting group Hella (HLE.DE).
+Knorr Bremse fell more than 12% to the bottom of the STOXX 600, after Reuters reported the German brakes maker, along with French auto plastic suppliers Plastic Omnium and Faurecia were interested in buying German automotive lighting group Hella.

 Hella surged nearly 4% on the news.